Meteorology Major Advising - FAQ

 Q: Is there any particular order to taking my General Education (GE) courses?

 On the roadmap, we've suggested when you take your GE courses, but it's really up to you.
 The university suggests that you take your writing courses early, and we agree.
 However, for other courses, pick and choose what seems the most interesting at the time.
 If the load seems too high during a particular semester, then consider dropping a GE course and maybe taking that class during a summer or winter session.
-We highly recommend that all entering freshmen take Sci 2 as their first core GE class.
-Note that it is only offered in Fall!
-For transfer students, we recommend that you take Sci 90T (offered fall and spring).
+We no longer recommend that our entering freshmen take Sci 2 - take a GE class in the same category instead.

 Q: Are Meteorology and Climate Science students exempt from some GE requirements?